Jayuya Uprising: Events leading to the revolt

-Uprising
+Insurrection

 From 1949 to 1950, the Nationalists in the island planned and prepared an armed revolution.
 The revolution was to take place in 1952, on the date the United States Congress was to officially approve the Estado Libre Associado ("Free Associated State") political status for Puerto Rico.

 Albizu Campos called for an armed revolution because he considered the "new political status" to be a colonial farce.
 Albizu Campos picked the town of Jayuya as the headquarters of the revolution because of its location and because weapons were stored in the home of Blanca Canales.

 On October 26, 1950, Albizu Campos was holding a meeting in Fajardo, when he received word that his house in San Juan was surrounded by police waiting to arrest him.
 He was told that the police had already arrested other Nationalist leaders.
 He escaped from Fajardo and ordered the revolution to start.
 On October 27, the police in the town of Peñuelas intercepted and fired upon a caravan of Nationalists, killing four.

 On October 30, the Nationalists staged uprisings in the towns of Ponce, Mayagüez, Naranjito, Arecibo, Utuado (Utuado Uprising), San Juan (San Juan Nationalist revolt), and Jayuya.

 In the pre-dawn hours of October 29, the Insular Police surrounded the house of the mother of Melitón Muñiz Santos, president of the Peñuelas Nationalist Party, in Barrio Macaná, where they were storing weapons for the Nationalist revolt.
 Without warning, the police fired on the house and a gunfight ensued.
 Two Nationalists were killed and six police officers were wounded.
 Nationalists Melitón Muñoz Santos, Roberto Jaume Rodríguez, Estanislao Lugo Santiago, Marcelino Turell, William Gutierrez and Marcelino Berríos were arrested and accused of participating in an ambush against the local Insular Police.

 Members of the Nationalist Party had stored weapons in Canales's house in Jayuya.
 Canales and the other leaders, including her cousin Elio Torresola and Carlos Irizarry, led the armed Nationalists into the town and invaded the police station.
 Shots were fired, one officer was killed, three were wounded, and the other officers surrendered.
 The Nationalists cut the telephone lines and burned the U.S. post office.
 Canales led the group into the town square where, in defiance of the Ley de la Mordaza (Gag Law), they raised the Flag of Puerto Rico.
 In the town square, Canales declared Puerto Rico a free Republic.
 Torresola had a brother, Griselio Torresola, living in New York City, who was outraged by the attacks.